On Stable and Unstable Behaviours of Certain Rotation Segments: A Broader Class of (non generic) Diffeomorphisms

-\begin{lemma} For any $\widetilde f$-fixed point $\widetilde p$, its stable and unstable branches are both unbounded.
+\begin{lemma} For any $\widetilde{f}$-fixed point $\widetilde p$, its stable and unstable branches are both unbounded.
 Their projections to the torus do not intersect.
 Moreover, the projection of each branch is dense in the torus. \end{lemma}

-\begin{proof} A first observation is that there is no $f$-periodic open disk.
+\begin{proof} A first observation is that there is no periodic open disk.
 If such a disk existed, then from our hypotheses, its prime ends rotation number would be irrational.
 So $f$ would have periodic points with positive index (see the end of the proof of Lemma 5.2), something that is not allowed by Proposition 6.2.

-Fix some $f$-fixed point $p$ in the torus.
+Fix some fixed point $p$ in the torus.
 Consider any $\widetilde p$ in the plane that lifts $p$.
-As there are no $f$-periodic open disks in the torus, the proofs of Proposition 5.3 and Lemma 5.4 imply that both the stable and the unstable branches at $\widetilde p$ are unbounded (see Remarks 5.1 and 5.2).
+The proofs of Proposition 5.3 and Lemma 5.4 imply that both the stable and the unstable branches at $\widetilde p$ are unbounded (see Remarks 5.1 and 5.2).